 Project-specific pricing and availability of different collaboration models.

-With outsource software testing, you get strong expert support at different stages of product implementation.
+With outsource software testing, you get strong expert support at different stages of product implementation functional testing.
 Specialists work under your control and adapt instantly to changing needs.
 This is a valuable opportunity for projects that need to get to the target market faster while maintaining decent quality.